Kodak Brownie 127

-For those wishing buy one of these cameras to take pictures, please be aware that the Bakelite has become very brittle and many specimens of this camera have broken seals.
+For those wishing buy one of these cameras to take pictures, please be aware that the plastic is thin and quite brittle and many specimens of this camera have broken seals.
 So look carefully at the seals before purchasing.

 How to Use

 This camera takes 127 film which is still available from select outlets - search for 'Rera Pan 100-127' which is a black & white film.
 For those photographers in the UK, try Nick & Trick photographic services.
 If you want to use a particular type of film which is not available commercially, then you can cut your own 127 film from any 120 film.
 See my page on 'How to cut 127 film from 120 film'.

 The manual for this camera is found here:- Brownie 127 Manual

 If you don't want to bother with an exposure meter, follow the guide shown.
 It is based on the 'Sunny 16' rule.
 Film is so forgiving and will produce acceptable results even when overexposed by 2 or 3 stops or underexposed by 1 stop.